-The Roman, as the man of power, attempted to perfect mankind and bring a "millennium" here upon the earth.
-That, my friend, is the awesome picture presented of the great empire that ruled in the day when Jesus was born in Bethlehem.
+The Roman, as the man of power, was to attempt the solution of perfecting mankind and bringing a "millennium" here upon the earth.
+That, my friend, is the awesome picture that is presented of the great empire that ruled in the day when Jesus was born in Bethlehem.
 Rome represented active human power in the ancient world.
 It led to dictatorship and finally to worship when that power was vested in one man.

-At this time Paul says, "But when the fullness of the time had come, God sent forth His Son, born of a woman, made under the law" (Galatians 4:4).
+At this time Paul says, "But when the fullness of the time was come, God sent forth his Son, made of a woman, made under the law" (Galatians 4:4).
 Jesus Christ lived and died and arose from the grave in the Roman Empire.
 One day a little Jew by the name of Paul hobbled into the city of Rome with a message, which, Gibbon said, shook the empire to its foundations.
-Of this message, Paul wrote:
+Of this message, Paul had written:

-For I am not ashamed of the gospel of Christ, for it is the power of God to salvation for everyone who believes, for the Jew first and also for the Greek. -Romans 1:16
+For I am not ashamed of the gospel of Christ; for it is the power of God unto salvation to everyone that believeth; to the Jew first, and also to the Greek.
+(Romans 1:16)

-God sent a message to that segment of the world population of that day-the Gospel of Mark.
-John Mark is the writer, and this young man was evidently schooled in Roman thought.
+God sent a message to that segment of the world population of that day, the Gospel of Mark.
+John Mark is the writer.
+Although I do not want to elaborate on him since he is not the one we're looking at, this young man was evidently schooled in Roman thought.
 He himself apparently was a man of action, though he certainly was a coward at the beginning (see Acts 13:13).
 But he made good.
 His Gospel is actually Simon Peter's account.
-Evidently John Mark got the facts from Simon Peter, who was likewise a man of action-he liked action better than he liked logic.
-This is the man the Spirit of God chose to be the first one to go to a Roman soldier, a centurion, and preach the gospel.
+Evidently John Mark got the facts from Simon Peter, who was likewise a man of action - he liked action better than he liked logic.
+And this is the man the Spirit of God chose to be the first one to go to a Roman soldier, a centurion, and preach the gospel.